dangugel/shibby-pgcr/README.md

-# shibby-app
+# shibby-pgcr
-Windows application that captures local Halo MCC activity and sends it to the Shibby API.
+Records MCC Carnage Reports into a JSONL format for aggregation and reporting.

 # Build